adampaquette/Typely/README.md

 if(cost >= rating)
 {
-    // Compiled and did not throw
+    // Compile and does not throw
 }
 ```